szym10on/owning-a-server/README.md

 - You can buy yourself a power supply that consume little electricity and a good case that circulatates for better temperatures.

-- The cost of running your server 24/7 depends from your power supply, usage and electricity costs in your area.
-On avarage my server cost me about $5 per month.
+- The cost of running your server 24/7 depends on your power supply, usage and electricity costs in your area.
+On average my server cost me about $5 per month.